arthurvantricht90-del/Guitar-Practice-Tool/README.md

 A secondary goal is to then set a metronome and switch between the chords at a certain BPM to practice these praticular chord changes.

 ## How to run
-Download the guitar_practice_tool.zip file.
+Download the main zip file.
-The guitar_practice_tool.zip file contains:
+The file should contain:
 - main.py - this is the main code.
 Run from here.
 - chord_library.py - this code is a library for chord configurations.